Proofs of Proof-of-Stake with Sublinear Complexity: The Superlight Client

 Upon receiving these messages, the verifier first checks if there are more than $\frac{m}{2}$ valid signatures by the committee members in $S^{N-1}$ on the state commitment.
 It then verifies the Merkle proof for $S^{N-1}$ with respect to $\mroot_n$.
 As the majority of the committee members in $S^{N-1}$ are honest, it is not possible for different state commitments to be signed by over half of $S^{N-1}$.
 Hence, if the checks above succeed for two provers $P$ and $P^*$ that returned different commitments, one of them ($P^*$) must be an adversarial prover, and must have claimed an incorrect sync committee $S^{*,N-1}$ for the last epoch.
 Moreover, as the Merkle proofs for both $S^{*,N-1}$ and $S^{N-1}$ verify against the respective peaks $\mroot_n$ and $\mroot^*_n$, these peaks must be different.
 Since the two provers disagree on the roots and there is only one well-formed MMR at any given epoch, therefore one of the provers does not hold a well-formed MMR.
 This reduces the problem of identifying the correct state commitment to detecting the prover that has a well-formed MMR behind its peaks.

-\myparagraph{Bisection game.} To identify the honest prover with the well-formed MMR, the verifier (Algorithm~\ref{alg.bisection.verifier}) initiates a bisection game between $P$ and $P^*$ (Algorithm~\ref{alg.bisection.prover}).
+\myparagraph{Bisection game.} To identify the honest prover with the well-formed MMR, the verifier (Alg.~\ref{alg.bisection.verifier}) initiates a bisection game between $P$ and $P^*$ (Alg.~\ref{alg.bisection.prover}).
 Suppose the number of epochs $N$ is a power of two.
 Each of the two provers claims to hold a tree with size $N$ (otherwise, since the verifier knows $N$ by his local clock, the prover with a different size Merkle tree loses the game.)
-During the game, the verifier aims to locate the first point of disagreement between the alleged sync committee sequences at the leaves of the provers' Merkle trees, akin to the improved \optclient (Section~\ref{sec.sequences}).
+During the game, the verifier aims to locate the first point of disagreement between the alleged sync committee sequences at the leaves of the provers' Merkle trees, akin to the improved \optclient (Sec.~\ref{sec.sequences}).